ibm-cloud-docs/framework-financial-services-controls/controls-output/ra/ra-5.2.md

 {{site.data.keyword.attribute-definition-list}}

-# RA-5 (2) - Update by Frequency / Prior to New Scan / When Identified
+# RA-5 (2) -  Update Vulnerabilities to Be Scanned
-{: #ra-5.2}
+{: #ra-5 (2)}

 ## Control requirements
 {: #control-requirements}

-RA-5 (2) - 0
+### RA-5 (2) - 0

-    : The organization updates the information system vulnerabilities scanned [IBM Assignment: prior to a new scan].
+Update the system vulnerabilities to be scanned _[Selection (one or more): _[IBM Assignment: prior to a new scan]_; prior to a new scan; when new vulnerabilities are identified and reported]_.

-## IBM Cloud for Financial Services profile
+## NIST supplemental guidance
-{: #scc-fs-cloud-profile}
+{: #nist-supplemental-guidance}

-The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.2.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- Check whether DevSecOps Toolchain scans build artifacts to identify vulnerabilities
-- Check whether Container Registry Vulnerability Advisor scans for critical or high vulnerabilities in the system at least every # day(s)
-- Check whether DevSecOps Toolchain validates code against Center for Internet Security (CIS) Docker benchmarks to ensure container runtimes are configured securely
-- Check whether DevSecOps Toolchain passes dynamic code scan to identify vulnerabilities in deployed artifacts
-- Check whether DevSecOps Toolchain scans source code and their dependencies to identify vulnerabilities
-- Check whether DevSecOps Toolchain source code contains no secrets
-- Check whether DevSecOps Toolchain passes static code scan to identify vulnerabilities in source code
+Due to the complexity of modern software, systems, and other factors, new vulnerabilities are discovered on a regular basis.
+It is important that newly discovered vulnerabilities are added to the list of vulnerabilities to be scanned to ensure that the organization can take steps to mitigate those vulnerabilities in a timely manner.